Aishwarya Rai Bachchan RUBBISHES Family Fight Rumours; Shares A WOW PIC With Jaya & Amitabh Bachchan

 - WEIRD!
 Aishwarya Rai Bachchan Turns A Victim Of Trolling; Gets Slammed For Kissing Aaradhya On Lips

-From last few months, rumours have been always rife about family spat between Aishwarya Rai Bachchan and Jaya/Amitabh Bachchan.
+From the last few months, rumours have been always rife about the family spat between Aishwarya Rai Bachchan and Jaya/Amitabh Bachchan.
 A few minutes ago, Aishwarya Rai shared the cutest picture with her in-laws, Jaya and Amitabh Bachchan and we're sure the picture will surely put all the rumours to rest!

-It's an inside picture from Jalsa, clicked on the occasion of Big B-Jaya Bachchan's anniversary and the trio was also accompanied by Aaradhya Bachchan and Agastya Nanda (Shweta Bachchan Nanda's son) and we can't drooling over them!
+It's an inside picture from Jalsa, clicked on the occasion of Big B-Jaya Bachchan's anniversary and the trio was also accompanied by Aaradhya Bachchan and Agastya Nanda (Shweta Bachchan Nanda's son) and we can't stop drooling over them!
 Have a look at it right now.

 Family Goals!